 Herbs , provided by the yerbero, an important figure in the Afro-Cuban religion, have the power to heal , heal and cleanse.
 Its purifying and saving action acts on the body or the home of the person to bring peace, harmony, well-being, health and good energies.

-Although there are also those who use herbs to make love ties or "bilongos", in order to achieve or perpetuate a relationship.
+Although there are also those who use the herbs to make love spells or ?bilongos?, based on achieving or perpetuating a relationship.

 As in other African religions, music plays a fundamental role in rituals and religious celebrations.

-The most sacred instruments are the Batá trio of drums , which house a deity called Añá.
-The batá are very popular in Cuban music, and on a religious level they are played in initiation rituals, where the initiate "presents" himself to the drum, at funerals or in ceremonies to honor the ancestors.
+The most sacred instruments are the Batá drum trio, which house a deity called Añá.
+The batá are very popular within Cuban music, and at a religious level they are played in initiation rituals, where the initiate ?presents? to the drum, at funerals or in ceremonies to honor the ancestors.